randyawuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-john_doe runs  chmod 753 hello
-10-mirror_permissions sets the mode of hello same as olleh 11-directories_permissions adds execute permissions to all subdirectories of the current directory
+10-mirror_permissions sets the mode of hello same as olleh 11-directories_permissions adds execute permissions to all subdirectories of the current directory 12-directory_permission creates a new directory with set permissions